-Visiting Yosemite with the kids can make for a fun experience at any time of year.
-There are many interpretive programs in the park to choose from, all of which are either free or inexpensive.
-These activities are geared to all ages and are designed to be enjoyed as a family.
+Most seasons, there are many interpretive programs in the park to choose from, all of which are either free or inexpensive.
+These activities are geared to all ages and designed to be enjoyed as a family.

-In addition to the organized programs and taking in the beautiful scenery, be sure to keep in mind all of the many inexpensive activities families can enjoy, such as the free tours offered year-round at Ahwanee Village.
+In addition to the park’s organized programs and taking in the beautiful scenery, check out the hotels.
+Take advantage of the many inexpensive activities, such as the free tours offered year-round at Ahwanee Village.
 There are live music performances and historical events at the Wawona Hotel, and photography and ranger-led walks throughout the park.

-Ask the on-site National Park Service park ranger (209/372-1220) for the inside scoop on the more popular options, so you can plan ahead.
+Ask the on-site National Park Service park rangers for the inside scoop on the more popular options, so you can plan ahead.
 At least in winter, these special family acitivities are rarely overbooked.

-During the deep snow season, however, crowds diminish even more and the Park stays fully operational.
-From December to late March, Yosemite offers a variety of recreational activities such as skiing, snow boarding and snow tubing.
-Yosemite even has its own Badger Pass Ski area, equipped with five lifts, and plenty of beginner or intermediate runs.
+During the deep snow season, however, crowds diminish even more and the park stays operational.
+From December to late March, Yosemite operates its own Badger Pass Ski area.
+Badger Pass is equipped with five lifts and plenty of beginner or intermediate runs.

 Other winter activities within Yosemite Park include sightseeing tours from heated and enclosed motor coaches, nature walks, and visiting the Yosemite Museum and Ansel Adams Gallery.

-The summer of 2007 introduced the $1.3 million Yosemite Valley Visitor Center, funded by the Yosemite Fund.
-This is the place to start your park visit and get a behind the scenes look at an extraordinary natural environment.
+The Yosemite Valley Visitor Center is the place to start your park visit and get a behind the scenes look at an extraordinary natural environment.
 (Double check their schedule as the Visitors Center has been closed during the pandemic.)

-The very popular visitor displays feature a replica of the base of a giant sequoia, a bear cave that kids can enter, and a “glacier” that welcomes a hands-on approach.
-There are pull-out panels and drawers, exhibits that make sounds, and animation about topics ranging from Yosemite’s geology to human history and local artists.
+See displays that feature a replica giant sequoia, a bear cave that kids can enter and a “glacier” that welcomes a hands-on approach.
+There are pull-out panels and drawers and exhibits that make sounds.
+Don’t miss the animated displays about topics ranging from Yosemite’s geology to human history and local artists.

 Yosemite Lodging on a Budget

-The Ahwanhee Hotel (866/875-8456) is as distinctive as it is beautiful.
+The Ahwanhee Hotel is as distinctive as it is beautiful.
 This national historical landmark houses 123 rooms and features a blend of Native American, Middle Eastern and other design influences.
-Although reservations at this National Park Service hotel are expensive compared to the other lodging options at the park, touring inside and around the property with the kids is free.
 Many public rooms such as the Solarium and the Great Lounge can be accessed by guests and non-guests alike and there are free tours.

 The historic Wawona Hotel and Housekeeping Camp open late Spring to October.
 Housekeeping Camp is like glamping; guests get the look and feel of camping without having to set up their own tents.
-These tents sleep up to four people with two single-size bunks and one double bed.
+These “tents” sleep up to four people with two single-size bunks and one double bed.
 Shared restrooms are a short walk away.

-The Curry Village allows guests easy access to many dining and activity options, including a pizza deck and bar, coffee shop and buffet, and even an outdoor ice skating rink that remains open daily from November to March.
+Staying at Curry Village allows guests easy access to many dining and activity options, including a pizza deck and bar, coffee shop and buffet.
+In winter, head to the outdoor ice skating rink that remains open daily from November to March.
 Choose from hotel style rooms, standard wood cabins or canvas-covered cabins.
 Not all options are open throughout winter.

-If all the park lodging is booked up, the privately-run Tenaya Lodge is just 2 miles south of Yosemite National Park in the Sierra National Forest.
-Each winter, the lodge offers guided snowshoe hikes, kids’ snowmobiling, and horse-drawn sleigh rides for the entire family.
-A shuttle bus can whisk guests away to the Badger Ski Pass Area, or, for those looking to stay onsite, the 80-by-40-foot outdoor ice rink at Tenaya is a good way to spend the day, capping it off with marshmallow roasting and s’more-making over the outdoor fire pit.
+If all the park lodging is booked up, the privately-run Tenaya Lodge is just 2 miles south of Yosemite in the Sierra National Forest.
+Each winter, the lodge offers guided snowshoe hikes, kids’ snowmobiling and horse-drawn sleigh rides.
+For those looking to stay onsite, try the outdoor ice rink and cap it off with marshmallow roasting and s’more-making over the outdoor fire pit.

-If you're not driving, Amtrak offers train service to Merced, where the Yosemite Area Regional Transportation System (YARTS) buses pick you up and send you into Yosemite Valley.
-The Valley is the hub of the park, and where you will find all of the shops and hotels.
-Look for special savings if you book ahead on Amtrak, as well as discounts for kids and students, may be found at www.amtrak.com.
+Even better than driving, Amtrak offers train service to Merced.
+Merced is where the Yosemite Area Regional Transportation System (YARTS) buses pick you up and send you into Yosemite Valley.
+The Valley is the hub of the park, where you will find all of the shops and hotels.
+Look for special savings if you book ahead on Amtrak, as well as discounts for kids and students.